williamslaro/williamslaro.github.io/_talks/dataset1.md

 location: "Government Composition and Partisanship"
 ---

 The Seki-Williams dataset updates Woldendorp, Keman and Budge's (2000) Party Government dataset through 2014.
-This page describes the various datasets, supporting materials and Stata files necessary for creating datsets with a variety of units of analysis.
-All files are available through [Dataverse](https://doi.org/10.7910/DVN/0UNUAM).
+This includes government composition, government type, partisanship, and minister information for 37 democracies in the post-WWII era through 2014.

 Annual government partisanship (based on MARPOR data) for four European democracies
 ![Partisanship](../images/part.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

+## Data Access
+All files are available through [Dataverse](https://doi.org/10.7910/DVN/0UNUAM).

 ## Datasets
 1. **Seki-Williams Governments Dataset (Version 2.0):** contains data on all government parties, government type, seat shares, and other information for all governments in advanced democracies through 2014.